Dreaming381/Latios-Framework-Documentation/What Parts of ECS Does the Latios Framework Change.md

 There will be three hooks added to ECS from installation.
 One is during the setup of baking.
 One is during the creation of the Editor World.
 And one is during a `ComponentSystemGroup` update.
-All these hooks do are check for specific Latios Framework features being used (none are yet) and then return back to the normal Unity way of doing things.
+These hooks simply check for specific Latios Framework features being used (none are yet) and then return back to the normal Unity way of doing things.

 Nearly all Latios Framework systems use the `[DisableAutoCreation]` attribute, so they won’t be around.
 The exceptions are some baking systems and a